-To find all these files, go to the product page for your Katana amp model and click on the Downloads tab.
-Before installing them, carefully read the instructions provided with the downloads.
-To get a PDF instruction manual for using BOSS Tone Studio with the Katana amps, click on the Support tab at your amp’s product page.
+To find all these files, go to the product page for your BOSS Katana-MKII model and click on the Downloads tab.
+Before installing them, carefully read the step-by-step instructions provided with the downloads.
+To get a PDF instruction manual for using BOSS Tone Studio with the Katana amps, click on the Support tab on your amp’s product page.

 If you don’t yet own a Katana amp, you can still download the BOSS Tone Studio editor and use it in offline mode to explore all the things it can do.

 Katana head MKII – Hooked up to Tone Studio

 Once your Katana amplifier is connected to BOSS Tone Studio, you’ll see an intuitive graphic interface for adjusting nearly everything in the amp.
 You can tweak amp tones, load and customize different effects, save and recall Tone Settings, and more.
 The software directly interacts with the amp, allowing you to easily create sounds as you play.
 Any editor adjustments you make are immediately reflected in the amp, and vice versa.

 At the top of the main Editor screen, all the amplifier controls are accessible.
 With fine control of each parameter from 0-100, you’re able to make microscopic tweaks and dial in sounds to perfection.

 BOSS Tone Studio for the Katana amp series: main Editor screen.
 Top image 50/100/100-212/HEAD models.
 Bottom image ARTIST model.

 Along with its fantastic amp tones, each Katana amp also includes access to over 60 different BOSS effects.
 With BOSS Tone Studio, you can audition and edit these effects, and then load them up in the Katana’s 15 available onboard storage locations.

 BOSS Tone Studio for Katana provides access to over 60 different BOSS effects.

 The Katana’s effects are organized into five different categories: